zcao/Bootcamp/Bootcamp.md

 The `for (int i = 0; i < 10; i++)` means loop the following code x times

-Think of it as `for(part1; part2; part3)`, `part1` gets executed once to set initial value, `part2` executes before each loop to evaluate a bool value (true or false), if it's true, then go ahead, otherwise exit for-loop. `part3` executes after each loop body.
+Think of it as `for(part1; part2; part3)`, `part1` gets executed once to set initial value, `part2` executes before each loop to evaluate a bool value (true or false), if it's true, then go ahead execute the body (in curly braces), otherwise exit for-loop. `part3` executes after each loop body.

 * first time `i=0` then check if `i<10`,  because 0<10 is true the program continues to print out `Current is on 0`
 * then at the end of first loop, `i++` is equivalent to `i=i+1` , now `i` holds 1